Emerging Leaders Institute (ELI)

 Leadership is deeply personal and relational, yet it also involves skills, techniques and habits of mind that individuals may develop and cultivate over time.
 Who is an emerging leader?
 An emerging leader is anyone with some experience with, aptitude for and interest in leadership along with a desire to learn more.

 The NYSAIS Emerging Leaders Institute (ELI) is designed to meet the demands of today’s emerging independent school leaders by fostering individual growth while exposing participants to the best examples of leadership in today’s schools.
 The program’s curriculum is both theoretical and practical and intimately connected, through a range of NYSAIS programs, to concrete examples of school leadership in action.
 An important theory behind the Emerging Leaders Institute is that leaders learn best by doing.
 As such, much of the program’s curriculum is tied directly to the participants’ work in schools.
+Leadership can be found in many shapes and forms in independent schools, and this program is designed to meet the needs of those at an early stage of their leadership journey.
+It is not designed for current division directors, assistant heads or others with considerable formal leadership authority within their schools.

 ELI is a two-year course of study, during which emerging leaders from NYSAIS schools become members of a dynamic cohort, work alongside experienced school leaders and develop a customized program to meet their own personal goals and objectives.
-In addition to the residential components, cohort members participate in an online community that involves social networking, webinars on specific topics and shared readings.
+In addition to the residential components, cohort members participate in an online community that involves social networking, webinars on specific topics, and shared readings.
 The online community is an ongoing resource for participants with periodic scheduled meetings and required assignments.
 During the second year, cohort members work on individual projects related to their personal goals and areas of interest.
 NYSAIS is interested in increasing the number of women and people of color in educational leadership positions and encourages their application to this program.

 Over the course of two years, cohort members will participate in: